Brownstone Lane murders: Trials

 Following their arrests, all three suspects were charged with capital murder.
 Prosecutors announced they would seek the death penalty for Brown and Dudley, but not Dunson.

 Arthur "Squirt" Brown Jr. (unrelated to victim Audrey Brown) was convicted of capital murder.
 In November 1993, he was sentenced to death.
 He was the first of the three perpetrators to be convicted.

 Marion Butler Dudley was also convicted of capital murder and was the second of the three perpetrators to be convicted.
 On January 23, 1995, he was sentenced to death.

-Antonio Lamone Dunson was convicted of capital murder and given a life sentence.
-As of July 2025, he was still in prison and is eligible for parole on July 8, 2027.
+Antonia Lamone Dunson was convicted of capital murder and given a life sentence.
+As of July 2025, he is still in prison and is eligible for parole on July 8, 2027.

 Subsequent developments

 Dudley's execution

 Dudley was executed by lethal injection on January 25, 2006, in Huntsville, Texas.
 He became the first person to be executed by the state of Texas in 2006.

 Dudley refused to walk to the execution chamber and had to be carried.
 When asked if he had a final statement to make, he ignored the warden and kept his eyes shut.
 Taken as a decline, the drugs were administered, and eight minutes later, at 6:16 p.m., he was pronounced dead.
 He proclaimed his innocence to the very end and denied ever being at the home when the shootings occurred.

+One of the wounded victims, Rachel Tovar, went to go and watch the execution, and said afterward that she “can be at peace, knowing that I represent my family, my children, my husband.”